babel/website/_posts/2017-09-05-planning-for-7.0.md

 > `babel-plugin-transform-class-properties`: the default behavior is now what was previously the "spec" option, which uses `Object.defineProperty` instead of simple assignment.

-> This currently has the effect of breaking the decorators plugin if you try to decorate a class property.
+> This currently has the effect of breaking the legacy decorators plugin if you try to decorate a class property.
 You'll need to use the `loose` option to be compatible with the version of decorators in the transform until we release the Stage 2 decorators plugin.

 > Private fields are WIP: [PR](https://github.com/babel/babel/pull/6120)